jordansissel/logstash/docs/configuration.md

 ## Value Types

 The documentation for a plugin may say that a config field has a certain type.
-Examples include boolean, string, array, number, hash, etc.
+Examples include boolean, string, array, number, map, etc.

 ### <a name="boolean"></a>Boolean